Inductive constructions for frameworks on a two-dimensional fixed torus: Gain assignments determine rigidity on

-We now demonstrate that $G'$ contains no non-trivial net gain.
-We assume that there is a non-trivial net gain in $G'$, and we will obtain a contradiction to condition {\it (iii)}.
+We now demonstrate that $\langle G', m' \rangle$ contains no constructive cycle.
+We assume that there is a constructive cycle in $\langle G', m' \rangle$, and we will obtain a contradiction to condition {\it (iii)}.
 We do this in two parts, first by showing that there are no constructive cycles in the union of any pair of subgraphs (a), and next showing that there there are no constructive cycles in the union of all three (b).